Skip to content

 Oddity —The internet is full of people who claim to have seen it all.
 (Those people are called liars, for the record.)
 If your content elicits shock and awe, you not only provide an exclusive experience, but you’ll also give those know-it-alls something to talk about at their next dinner party.

 Here’s an example from TBAO client frogg toggs.
 Under our team’s social media management, we enlist a network of pro anglers and influencers to create content on the brand’s behalf.
-Last month, frogg toggs went viral when we published this video of pro staffer Rusty Creasey hooking two large bass on one lure.
+A few years ago, frogg toggs went viral when we published this video of pro staffer Rusty Creasey hooking two large bass on one lure.
 Odd?
 Check.
 Simple?
 Check.
 Relatable?
 Check.
-Despite the oddity of hooking two fish simultaneously, the competitive nature of the frogg toggs audience kicked in and the video received over 13,500 comments, most of which contained photos of fans doing the same.
+Despite the oddity of hooking two fish simultaneously, the competitive nature of the frogg toggs audience kicked in and the video received thousands of comments, many of which contained photos of fans doing the same.

 Humor —Humor is very subjective.
 Be honest when analyzing your audience’s comedic capacity and what they consider humorous.
 Do your due diligence and research the types of content your followers are already sharing, then look for ways to feed that hunger for humor.